samiul008ghub/ioc_extract/README.md

 # Zeek Intelligence Feeds Extractor

-This script extracts information from Zeek Intelligence Feed files and creates a CSV file with a timestamp.
+This script extracts information from Zeek Intelligence Feed files (IP address) and creates a CSV file with a timestamp.

 ## Overview